Ciro Terranova

 Cause: Natural Causes

-In 1892 Ciro Terranova arrived in New York from Corleone with his family including his mother, father, four sisters, and his brothers Vincent and Nicolo.
-They were joining their brother Giuseppe who had arrived six months earlier.
+In 1892, Ciro Terranova arrived in New York from Corleone with his family including his mother, father, four sisters, and his brothers Vincent and Nicola.
+They were joining their brother Giuseppe, who had arrived six months earlier.
 The family stayed in New York for around a year, but suffered from the lack of available work.
-They travelled to Louisiana, the father and Giuseppe worked for about a year planting sugar cane before moving on to Bryan, Texas.
-They family worked in Texas as cotton pickers, but left after two years when the family was hit with Malaria.
-In 1896 they arrived back in New York.

 Ciro Terranova was tried for complicity in June 1918, in connection with the 1916 DeMarco killing.
-Ciro was acquitted due to lack of corroboration when it was tenuously proved that main witness and Terranova were part of the same gang.
+He was acquitted due to lack of corroboration when it was tenuously proved that main witness and Terranova were part of the same gang.